Good News in History, November 6 - Good News Network

 Good News in History, November 6

-Happy Birthday to Sally Field–the Flying Nun–who turns 70 years old today.
-While playing a feisty mill worker, starring in Norma Rae for which she won the first of two Academy Awards, she fought so hard in one scene where she was being loaded into the police car, that she actually broke the rib of an actor playing one of the cops.
+Happy Birthday to Sally Field–the Flying Nun–who turns 71 years old today.
+While playing a feisty mill worker, starring in Norma Rae for which she won the first of two Academy Awards, she fought so hard in one scene that she actually broke the rib of an actor playing one of the cops.
 Upon accepting the best actress award, she exclaimed, “I can’t deny the fact that you like me.
 Right now, you like me.”
-WATCH an interview on Sunday Morning… (1946)
+WATCH an interview with advice for aging… (1946)

 She said recently, “Seventy is old and that’s OK.
 I’ve gathered strength behind my years.
 I have value that doesn’t come when you’re 50 or 40 or 30 or 20.
 It doesn’t come until you’ve been in that saddle for a number of years.”
-(Click to watch her wonderful 2012 interview with Sunday Morning) –Photo by Journalist Paula Schwartz
+See a 2016 segment with AARP on aging below… (Photo by Journalist Paula Schwartz)

 More Good News on this Date: